isomerpages/moe-xinminpri/pages/GLOBE (Green Lifestyle Observed By Everyone).md

 ## **Awards**

-### **(1) School Green Awards - Vanda Miss Joaquim Sustained Achievement Award 2022**
+### **(1) School Green Awards - Vanda Miss Joaquim Sustained Achievement Award 2023**

 Organised by the Singapore Environment Council, the annual School Green Awards recognises efforts by schools that have made efforts to achieve positive environmental impacts.
-Having achieved top scores for three consecutive years, Xinmin Primary School was awarded the highest tiered award.
+Having achieved top scores for three consecutive years, Xinmin Primary School was first awarded the highest tiered award in 2022.
+For our continuous efforts in inculcating the green lifestyle in and through Xinminites, the school was presented with this prestigious award again 2023.

-### **(2) School Green Awards - Vanda Miss Joaquim Achievement Award 2021**
+### **(2) School Green Awards - Vanda Miss Joaquim Sustained Achievement Award 2022**

-### **(3) School Green Awards - Vanda Miss Joaquim Achievement Award 2020**
+### **(3) School Green Awards - Vanda Miss Joaquim Achievement Award 2021**